This post may contain affiliate links. Please read our disclosure policy.

 Disclaimer

-- The links provided here for Penicillium Roqueforti may not redirect to a fully vegan product as Amazon sellers change product references frequently.
-Be aware that non-vegan ones are grown on lactose, meaning they contain *traces* of lactose.
-Considering the amount used, you could still consider your cheese 99,99% vegan.
+- Links: The links I provide on this page for Penicillium Roqueforti may not redirect to a fully vegan product, as Amazon sellers change product references frequently.
+Just for your information, non-vegan cultures are grown on lactose, meaning they contain *traces* of lactose.
+Considering the amount used, you could still consider your cheese 99,99% vegan if you use a non-vegan culture.
 It’s up to you to choose which one fits your beliefs best.
-One more thing, fully vegan Penicillium roqueforti exists; you will have to do your own research to locate it.
+One more thing: fully vegan Penicillium Roqueforti exists, but you will have to do your own research to locate it.

-I hope this recipe will prove it’s possible to make everything with plant-based ingredients.
+I hope this recipe will prove to you that it’s possible to make everything with plant-based ingredients.
 If you are not vegan yet, you don’t have to give up on cheese anymore!

 Want to Save This Recipe?